-Dashbird is a cutting edge observability platform that allows you to see every layer of your application and it even shows you the average cost it takes to process each of your applications.
+Dashbird is a cutting-edge observability platform that allows you to see every layer of your application and it even shows you the average cost it takes to process each of your applications.
 Dashbird integrates beautifully with AWS X-Ray, and they also offer instant failure alerts that can be integrated with Slack or even notify you by email.
 Not only does Dashbird alert you but it allows you to troubleshoot straight from the dashboard as well.

 Containers are a different way to approach the world of monolithic architectures.
 Programmers have seen the difficulties of using a monolithic structure, and so they have innovated new ways to work around these problems.

 Containers are small receptacles that contain portions of the code for your application.
-Each container not only has a code portion but it also as configuration for your code and an engine to run that code per your configuration.
+Each container not only has a code portion but also acts as a configuration for your code and an engine to run that code per your configuration.
 In other words, you can view this as a pseudo-microservice structure.